juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 1. Segmentation nets are numerically unstable.
 I relied heavily on batch normalization.
 2. Smaller batch sizes yielded better scores and stability.
 I settled for batchsize = 2.
-3. Elastic deformations were by far the most augmentations
+3. Elastic deformations were by far the most effective augmentations
-4. The shortcut connection give a significant improvement during training.
+4. The shortcut connection gave a significant improvement in accuracy.
-5. Logistic regression was better loss than RMSE but better alternative quite possibly exist.
+5. Logistic regression was better loss than RMSE but even better alternatives quite possibly exist.
 6. Dropout helped but it was hard to determine where to apply it.
 I choose upstream after the shortcut merges.
 7. Adding more layers quickly led to diminishing returns
 8. Adding more filters per layer quicky showed no improvement